“Let him know who you really are,” they tell you.

 Guard Your Heart…with Guys

-Also, don’t tell your boyfriend or even your fiancé everything you like about him and everything you desire in your relationship.
+Also, don’t tell your boyfriend or fiancé everything that you like about him and everything that you desire in your relationship.
 First, he probably already knows how awesome he is.
 Second, since he’s not your husband, it may be inappropriate to share all the details about how he makes you feel and how you want the relationship to proceed.
 There’s a time and place for that discussion, but a guy can break your heart in an instant.
 And if he breaks your heart, you’ll wish that you hadn’t told him how amazing he was and how you wanted to have babies with him.

 Guard Your Heart…with Friends

 The idea of guarding our hearts isn’t just applicable in the context of dating.
 It’s applicable in every relationship!
-I don’t think Christians talk enough about oversharing…perhaps because they’re stuck in the bad habit of oversharing.
+I don’t think that Christians talk enough about oversharing…perhaps because they’re stuck in the bad habit of oversharing.

 The Difference Between Being Transparent and Being Careless